Suakim Sor.Jor.Tongprajin

 Suakim (เสือคิม) is a Thai Muay Thai fighter.
-He is a 3-division Lumpinee Stadium champion, having won titles at bantamweight, super bantamweight, and super featherweight.
+He currently competes in the Bantamweight division of ONE Championship.
+He is a former 3-division Lumpinee Stadium champion, having won titles at bantamweight, super bantamweight, and super featherweight.
+As of September 22, 2026, he is ranked #2 in the ONE Bantamweight Muay Thai rankings.

 Aside from the Thai stadium circuit, Suakim has also fought in Japan's RISE World Series in 2019.